OAuth2 Client

 OAuth command setup

-To enable users to interact with the OAuth2 setup, create a new file named OAuthCommand.ts and define the following slash command:
+To enable users to interact with the OAuth2 setup, create a new file named OAuthCommand.ts in the commands folder and define the following slash command:

 import { IHttp, IModify, IPersistence, IRead } from '@rocket.chat/apps-engine/definition/accessors';